The Law School Curriculum

 The foundations of ‘common law’ originated in the UK and were developed over a period of a thousand years.
 Law is made up of a set of principles that enables legal professionals to analyze and solve legal problems.

 These principles are encompassed in the core law school curriculum:

 - Commercial/Corporate Law

-The above ‘core law school curriculum’ is the same in every LLB/JD degree programme in comparable common law Commonwealth countries such as Canada, the UK, Australia, New Zealand, as well as the U.S.
+The above ‘core law school curriculum’ is the same in every LLB/JD degree program in comparable common law Commonwealth countries such as Canada, the UK, Australia, and New Zealand.

-CLFA are partners with 12 of the top Law Schools in Britain.
-All of our Preferred UK Law Schools offer ”two year accelerated LLB degrees” which are not offered in Canada.
-All of our partners are also either elite Russell Group Universities and/or have a recognized status as an international centre of excellence at the LLM (Masters of Law) level.
+Canada Law From Abroad are partners with 12 of the top Law Schools in Britain.
+Most of our Preferred UK Law Schools offer “two year accelerated LLB degrees”, which are not offered in Canada.
+Our partners are also either elite Russell Group Universities and/or have a recognized status as an international centre of excellence at the LLM (Master’s of Law) level.

-Our advisors will encourage and prepare you to attend excellent Law degree programmes with the British university that best matches your academic and personal objectives.
-If you need advice on finding the right programme, please complete the form below.
+Our advisors will encourage and prepare you to attend excellent Law degree programs with the British university that best matches your academic and personal objectives.
+If you need advice on finding the right program, please complete the form below.

 The Canadian legal field is becoming ever increasingly competitive.
 The bar for entry-level legal career positions is being raised.
 As is the case with comparable professions e.g. medicine, there is a decrease in demand for general professional degree graduates.
 There is corresponding increase in demand for ‘specialists’ with expertise in a niche area.

 Canada Law From Abroad strongly recommends that you choose the strategic UK 2 Yr. + 1 Yr.
 ‘Legal Specialist’ Combo (LLB+LLM) Degrees for these reasons: